-Load bearing Assessments for structures are also carried out where deemed appropriate, in order to determine the ability or capacity of the structure to carry the loads which are or may reasonably be expected to be imposed upon it.
+Load bearing Assessments for structures are also carried out where it is deemed appropriate, to determine the ability or capacity of the structure to carry the loads which are or may reasonably be expected to be imposed upon it.
 The Assessment provides valuable information for managing the safety and serviceability of highway structures.